Skip to content

-As a rule of thumb, for any document you might use in an official capacity, you should get the unabridged certificate and have it apostilled before you leave South Africa.
+As a golden rule: for any document you might need in an official capacity, get the unabridged version and have it apostilled before you leave South Africa.

-Note: This is not to be seen as legal or emigration advice but as a list of suggestions.
-You are responsible for your own clarifications.
+⚠️ Note: This is not legal or immigration advice, but a helpful guide based on experience.
+You’re responsible for double-checking requirements.
 No liability accepted.

 Identification